BesnikShala/Recipiy-MS3-Project/README.md

 image_url: <string>
 ```

-* Once these have been added you can then run the program via python3 app.py if you are using gitpod IDE.
+* Once these have been added you can then run the program via python3 `app.py` if you are using gitpod IDE.
 This should open
 a port 5000 which you can then open the browser to view content.

+### Remote Deployment

 ## Credits